tnebooks/12th-biology/content.en/zoology/genetics/evolution.md

 {{< /hint >}}

-## Salient features of Mutation Theory
-* Mutations or discontinuous variation are transmitted to other generations.
+## Salient features of Mutation Theory- Mutations or discontinuous variation are
-* In naturally breeding populations, mutations occur from time to time.
-* There are no intermediate forms, as they are fully fledged.
-* They are strictly subjected to natural selection.
+transmitted to other generations.- In naturally breeding populations, mutations occur from time to time.- There are no intermediate forms, as they are fully fledged.- They are strictly subjected to natural selection.

 #### Modern synthetic theory